astreum/whitepaper/README.md

 Solar pricing mechanism:-
 - The solar price is fixed for every block.
-- The solar price varies by 1 `quark`.
+- The solar price varies by 1 `Quark`.
 - The solar price increases when more than 75%, and decreases when less than 25%, of the previous solar limit was used.
-- The base solar price is set at 1 `quark`.
+- The base solar price is set at 1 `Quark`.

 ### V2: Fusion Upgrade

-This upgrade will add an application platform called Fusion.
+Fusion is an application platform running on the Astreuos Blockchain.

-The Fusion Language is a multi-paradigm statically-typed programming language for developing Fusion Applications.
+The Fusion Language is a functional postfix programming language for developing Fusion Applications.

-The Fusion Virtual Machine is the native runtime for Fusion Bytecode and has a direct interface to the Astreuos Account State.
+The Fusion Virtual Machine(FVM) is the native runtime for Fusion Machine Code(FMC) and has an interface to Astreuos Accounts.

 Helium is the Fusion package manager.
-Helium downloads your Fusion Application's dependencies, runs tests and compiles your application into Fusion Bytecode.
+Helium downloads your Fusion Application's dependencies, runs tests and compiles your Fusion Script into FMC.

 New transaction types will be added for App Creation and App Calls.

+#### Syntax
+- Types; boolean, integers, floating point, string, list, records
+- Modules
+- Functions
+- Conditionals; if and loop
+- Operators

+#### Standard Library
+- Math; Modulo, Modulars
+- Crypto; Hashing, Asymmetric & Symmetric Cryptography, Bulletproofs
+- Integer
+- Floating Point
+- String
+- List
+- Records

 Standards to help developers create trusted Fusion Applications.